Hello fellow readers,

 Garden Dilemmas?
 AskMaryStone@gmail.com (and now on your favorite Podcast App.)

-Tip: You can make insecticidal soap using one teaspoon mild liquid soap (preferably organic) mixed with four cups of water.
+Tip: You can make insecticidal soap using one teaspoon of mild liquid soap (preferably organic) mixed with four cups of water.
 Add 1.5 teaspoons of Neem Oil to the mix is even better.
 Bonus—Neem Oil acts as a repellent for whiteflies!

 More about Neem Oil in Finding Neem Oil